 What a lot of beginner stargazers don’t realize is that just buying any telescope will not make their stargazing experience what they want it to be.
 So, before investing in your beginner telescope of choice, there are some things to consider.

 The Telescope Aperture

-If a telescope is not able to show you the celestial object that you want to view clearly and in great detail, then I don’t think that it’s much of a scope, to begin with.
+If a telescope is not able to show you the celestial object that you want to view clearly and in great detail, then I don’t think that it’s much of a model, to begin with.

-However, no singular scope will be able to show you all of space with utmost clarity.
+However, no singular model will be able to show you all of space with utmost clarity.
 While one can show you craters of the moon in incredible detail, another will make a star cluster come to life making it very vibrant and colorful.

 The quality of images for every viewed object heavily depends on the aperture of the lens, which is the ‘diameter of the telescope’s main optical component’.

-It’s important that you learn all you can about aperture and the light gathering ability of a scope.
-Which scope will be able to show you which types of objects clearly will depend on its aperture, and the bigger the aperture, the more light will it gather.
+It’s important that you learn all you can about aperture and the light gathering ability of them.
+Which model will be able to show you which types of objects clearly will depend on its aperture, and the bigger the aperture, the more light will it gather.